List of Suicidal Tendencies band members

 Suicidal Tendencies is an American crossover thrash band from Venice, California.
 Formed in 1980, the group originally featured vocalist Mike Muir, guitarist Mike Ball, bassist Mike Dunnigan, and drummer Carlos "Egie" Egert.
-Muir is the band's only constant member, the current lineup of which features guitarists Dean Pleasants (since 1996) and Ben Weinman (since 2018), bassist Tye Trujillo (since 2021), and drummer Jay Weinberg (since 2024).
+Muir is the band's only constant member, the current lineup of which features guitarists Dean Pleasants (since 1996) and Ben Weinman (since 2018) bassist Tye Trujillo (since 2021), and Xavier Ware (since 2026).

 History

 1980–1995

 Mike Muir formed Suicidal Tendencies in 1980 with Mike Ball, Mike Dunnigan and Carlos Egert, the latter of whom left after the band's first demo recording and was replaced by Dunnigan's brother, Sean.
 By 1982, Mike Dunnigan had switched to guitar and Louiche Mayorga had taken over on bass.
 This lineup recorded "I Saw Your Mommy" for the 1983 Mystic Records compilation Slamulation, after which the Dunnigan brothers left.
 They were replaced by drummer Amery "AWOL" Smith and guitarist Rick Battson, briefly, before Grant Estes took over from the latter.
 After the recording of their self-titled full-length debut, Jon Nelson briefly joined as a second guitarist, before Estes quit just before the start of a tour in the summer and Nelson took over lead guitar.

 Rocky George joined the band in 1984 and remained a member until their breakup in 1995.

 In the summer of 1984, Leonard "Rocky" George took over on guitar; shortly thereafter, Smith was also replaced by Ralph "R. J." Herrera.
 The band contributed "Look Up...
 (The Boys Are Back)" to their own label Suicidal's Welcome to Venice compilation in 1985, and released Join the Army in 1987.
 After the album's promotional touring cycle, Muir brought in rhythm guitarist Mike Clark from recently disbanded No Mercy (of which he was also a member), while Mayorga was replaced by Bob Heathcote from Los Cycos, another of Muir's side projects.
 After the release and promotion of How Will I Laugh Tomorrow When I Can't Even Smile Today, Heathcote left in February 1989 due to musical differences.
 Bass on Controlled by Hatred/Feel Like Shit...
 Déjà Vu was performed by George and Clark.

 By the time of a European tour supporting Anthrax in the summer of 1989, Robert Trujillo had taken over bass for Suicidal Tendencies.
 The new lineup released Lights...
 Camera...
 Revolution! in 1990, before Herrera left in late 1991 due to tensions with Muir and his wife being pregnant with their first child.
 For their next album The Art of Rebellion, the group enlisted Vandals drummer Josh Freese on a session basis.
 After the album was released, Jimmy DeGrasso took over on drums.
 In 1993, the band released Still Cyco After All These Years, which featured new versions of songs from their self-titled debut recorded in 1990.
 The first new album with DeGrasso, Suicidal for Life, followed in June 1994.
 By late 1995, however, Muir had disbanded Suicidal Tendencies.